langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - The `-N` argument to patch prevents it from reversing patches or reapplying patches that have already been made.
   `-p <number>` removes number of leading directories to allow for differences in directory structure between whoever created the patch and whoever is applying it.
-Using `-p1` will often work; if not, experiment with `-p0`, then `-p2`, etc. It’ll either work or complain and ask you what to do, in which case you cancel and try something else unless you really know what you are doing.
+Using `-p1` will often work; if not, experiment with `-p0`, then `-p2`, etc. It'll either work or complain and ask you what to do, in which case you cancel and try something else unless you really know what you are doing.
   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]